toshirot/libra-auth/README.md

                 const sigB = BobPriKey.sign(msg).toHex();

                 //----------------------------------------------
-                // Send sigB and msg to Alice by WebSocket
+                // Send "sigB" and msg to Alice by WebSocket
                 // Omitted

         //==============================================